 The digital handover solution by Zutec provides a streamlined approach to managing building safety information and helps contractors bring together and understand the information required to fulfil obligations set out by the Building Safety Act at the handover stage of an asset.
 By working closely with our customers and information management consultants, we have defined a template to deliver the requirements set out in Gateway 3.
 Our team will manage the data upload for the contractor into a dedicated Gateway 3 platform and dashboard extracted from all data sources, including their own CDE, so they can focus on project delivery.

 By bringing all Gateway 3 data together in one place, using the Gateway 3 template, contractors and building owners can get access to a holistic view of all building information and deliverables in a single dashboard that demonstrates how compliant your documentation is, and aligns with building safety and a golden thread.
-Embracing innovative technologies and digital solutions with a fully managed service like this can significantly enhance the handover process while making Gateway 3 approval management simple.
+Embracing innovative technologies and digital solutions like this can significantly enhance the handover process while streamlining Gateway 3 approval management.

 Stakeholders can obtain real-time visibility of a project via the Gateway 3 dashboard to track progress and compliance, while also being able to identify and analyse gaps in information so these can be filled to manage risk.